 - Flex with changes to innovate and lead

-- Strategize ways to collaboratively pool our resources, experience, approaches, and materials
+- Strategize ways to collaboratively pool our resources, experiences, approaches, and materials

 - Internalize your own value